 How do I obtain copies of vital records (birth certificates, death certificates, marriage certificates)?

 We do not prepare vital records in advance.
 We hold the original documents and will create certified copies upon your request.
+You can simply fill out the request form (PDF) and either mail it in with the necessary documents and payment, email it to us or bring it into our office to process.
 The fee associated with processing Vital Record(s) requests is as follows: if you request a single copy the fee is $15.00 but if you order several copies in one (1) request then the first copy is $15.00 and the additional copies will be $6.00 each.
 Checks payable to: Town of Kennebunk.

 - Mail your request Town Clerk 1 Summer Street Kennebunk ME 04043; include the Request Form, Proof of Lineage, copy of your Photo ID and payment.

-- Come into our office in person - we will try our best to process your request the same day.
-When you arrive to pick up your Certified Copies, you will need to sign the Request Form, show Proof of Lineage, show your Photo ID and have payment in the form of cash, check or credit card (fees apply).
+- Come into our office in person - You can complete the request form in person and leave it with us.
+We try our best to process your request the same day.
+When you return to pick up your Certified Copies, you will need to sign the Request Form, show Proof of Lineage, show your Photo ID and have payment in the form of cash, check or credit card (fees apply).

 Who can obtain copies of birth, death, fetal death, marriage, divorce and domestic partnership records?